 For many years, he was a member of the IOC’s Marketing Commission and is often called upon to speak on topics as diverse as programme-making, marketing communications, brand development, creative writing and archive/content management.

-An author of several books, including Britain at War, America’s War, The British Empire in Colour and The Greatest, his first novel, Conquest, an epic adventure set in the 11th century, was published by Michael Joseph (Penguin) in February 2011 and quickly became the number-one debut historical fiction book of the year.
-His second novel Crusade a sequel to Conquest, was published by Penguin in April 2012 and the third, Anarchy, is out in April 2013.
-He is currently working on number four, Lionheart.
+An author of several books, including Britain at War, America’s War, The British Empire in Colour and The Greatest, his first novel, Conquest (the first in the Making of England series) is an epic adventure set in the 11th century and was published by Michael Joseph (Penguin) in February 2011 and quickly became the number-one debut historical fiction book of the year.
+Three more books followed in that series Crusade, Anarchy and Lionheart.
+Stewart has now moved onto WW1 and is in the middle of his Great War Series, the first of which, Shadow of War, was published by Penguin in hardback in July 2014 with the paperback due out in October 2014.

 For more information on Stewart visit www.stewartbinns.com

 Lucy Binns (Managing Director), has worked in the media business for twenty years.
 She worked at TWI for eleven years where she was Vice-President and Head of Global DVD Sales.
 Under Lucy’s guidance, TWI’s DVD sales developed into a global business through retail, direct response, premium, continuity, cover-mount, newspaper and part-work deals.